akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Fair.”
 The woman sniffed.
 “We’ll be eating pottage for a month.”

 Beatrice looked at her strangely, her mind racing. *Took her bird home too.
 Obviously the queen was feeling generous today.
-It wasn’t me, or she would have told me at the castle, surely.*
+Two birds pardoned.
+It wasn’t me, or she would have told me plainly, surely.
+Not possible for it to be me.*

-But her hands were cold.

-“What kind of bird?” she asked a minute later, her voice steadier than she felt.

-The woman frowned.
-“The baker’s boy said it was a goose.
-A great white thing, he said.
+But her hands shook with cold and her legs felt as weak as water. ”I heard—” She struggled to catch her breath. ”I saw no such girl.
+What—”

+The cart went over a stone.
+The wife turned away momentarily. ”(Mind the road, John!)
+Where was I—Ah yes.
+Now, I don't know all the details—Something about the King refusing to marry his son to a foreigner.
+That's it.”

+Her husband turned.
+“Not quite what I heard, mother.”

+She gave him a look.
+“You mind the road, John, or you'll have us all in the ditch.
+As I was saying, the King wasn't happy with it all and in the end he says—what do you think?”

+Both girls chimed in as though on cue, “What, mother?”

+”He says—whatever is that?”

+Horses hooves came quickly towards the cart at a gallop and pulled up.

+---

+Two riders appeared—men in the king’s colours, swords hanging at their sides, horses blowing loudly.
+They drew alongside the cart.

+“Good folk,” one called, “we seek a young woman on this road, travelling alone, with a goose.”

+Beatrice’s heart almost stopped.
+John called out to the oxen, who slowed to a halt, being well trained.
+The woman’s hand went to her chest.
+The girls sat very still.
+John looked from the guards to Beatrice and back.

+“A goose, you said?” the man said.
+“We’ve seen no one with a goose, sir, at least not that I’ve seen.”

+The guard leaned down, scanning the cart.
+His eyes passed over Beatrice, over the basket, over the girls, concluding they were all a family.
+“Carry on then.”

+The other guard looked at Beatrice—a long, appraising look.
+She avoided his gaze politely, trying not to breathe.
+He shrugged, and they rode on.

+---

+The cart lurched forward and the wife let out a long breath.
+“John, just think, if our daughters were a little older...” she said, and there was laughter in her voice.

+John shook his head and smiled.
+“Unlikely, mother.”
+He sat upright on his bench seat.
+“The baker's boy said, the King would just as soon marry the son to common folk as to some princess.”

+His wife interrupted, eager to finish the tale. ”John, yes!
+He said that the first pure maid to walks in the doors would marry his son no matter if common or noble.
+And in walks some girl carrying a bird.”

+The daughters piped in.
+“Goose, mother!”

+“Yes, a goose; a great white thing.
 Caused a commotion, chased the clerks.”
 She laughed.
 “Imagine that—a goose loose in the king’s hall!”

 The girls giggled.
 The man shook his head.
 “Goose or no, she’s a lucky lass.
 A prince, even a bastard, is more than most get.”

 “A goose?
 Mercy me.”
 Beatrice’s voice wavered, seeming distant from her, surreal. *A commotion.
 The king laughed.
 That was me.
 But I left.
 I didn’t hear any vow.
 It was someone else—some other girl with a goose.
-There must be another, mustn’t there.*
+There must be another, mustn’t there?*

-The woman was still watching her.
+The woman was watching her.
 “You look pale, dear.
-Did the king’s men frighten you?”
+Did the soldiers frighten you?”

 “No,” Beatrice said.
 “It was a long walk, is all.”

-“A long walk and a heavy load.”
+“You poor thing.
+A long walk and a heavy load.”
 The woman’s gaze dropped to the basket, then rose again.
 “What bird did you bring?”

 “A goose.”
 The word came out before she could stop it.

+Beatrice blinked.
 The woman’s eyebrows rose.
 The girls exchanged glances.
 The man half-turned on his seat.

 “A goose,” the woman said slowly, as much to herself as anyone.
-“I wonder who it is.
+“And you say you know nothing about it?
+Well now, I wonder who she is, father.
 She must have made an impression, for our capons got no such reception.”

-Beatrice said nothing.
-The cart rumbled on.
-The woman settled back, but her eyes looked Beatrice up and down curiously.
-Beatrice shut her eyes for a while. *She’s just gossiping.
-She doesn’t know, and it wasn’t me.* She tried to imagine her own life as a princess and her stomach hurt.
+She eyed Beatrice up and down again, but eventually settled on her seat.
+Beatrice clutched the basket with sweaty hands and shut her eyes for a while. *She’s just gossiping.
+She doesn’t know, and it wasn’t me.
+Not me.* She tried to imagine her own life as a princess and her stomach hurt.
+The cart rumbled slowly on.

 ---

-The road curved.
-Through the trees, she could see the smoke of Stanwey’s hearth.
-She was beginning to hope they would reach the lane without further trouble when she heard hooves behind them.

-Two riders appeared around the bend—men in the king’s colours, swords at their sides, horses blowing.
-They slowed as they drew alongside the cart.

-“Good people,” one called, “we seek a young woman on this road, travelling alone, with a goose.”

-Beatrice’s heart almost stopped.
-The driver reined in, looking from the guards to Beatrice.
-The woman’s hand went to her chest.
-The girls sat very still.

-“A goose, you said?” the man said.
-“We’ve seen no one with a goose, not that I’ve seen, anyway.”

-The guard leaned down, scanning the cart.
-His eyes passed over Beatrice, over the basket, over the girls, deciding they were all a family.
-“Carry on then.”

-The other guard looked at Beatrice—a long, appraising look.
-She avoided his gaze politely, trying not to breathe too hard.
-Then he shrugged, and they rode on.

-The cart lurched forward.
-The woman let out a long breath.
-“John, just think, if our daughters were a little older…” she said, and there was laughter in her voice.

-Beatrice clutched the basket with sweaty hands.

-They rode in silence after that.
-The girls stared at Beatrice with new eyes.
-The man kept glancing at her as if she might turn into something else.
-Beatrice stared straight ahead, counting the trees, willing the lane to appear.

-When it did, she nearly wept with relief.

-The driver pulled up at the fork.
-“This is where we turn.”
+Voices woke Beatrice from a strange dream.
+The driver, John, had pulled up at the fork.
+“This is where we turn, Miss.”

-Beatrice climbed down, legs shaky.
+Beatrice picked up her basket and climbed down on shaky legs.
 “Thank you.
-For the ride.”
+For the ride and everything.”

 The woman leaned over the side.
 “Take care of yourself, dear.
 And your goose.”
-Her eyes glittered.
-“I’ve a feeling we’ll be hearing more of you.”
+Her eyes glittered, but not unkindly.

-Beatrice did not answer.
+Beatrice nodded, but did not answer.
 She stood at the lane’s edge, basket in hand, and watched the cart creak away.
 The girls waved.
 The man touched his forehead.
 Then they were gone, and she was alone.

+She set her face towards home.

 ---

-I’ll revise the Godfrey-Beatrice conversation on the lane to slow the revelation, sync their information naturally, and add the emotional gut reaction with era-appropriate responses.
-I’ll keep the rest of the chapter as you have it.
-NOTE: Perhaps have him confirm it quicker and in one sentence 'official' like. she says 'but father's health' and her face turns red and screws up and she burst into salty tears.
-He can be unsure or comforting or blend, then enquire of her father. 'you;ll see soon enough'
----

-## Chapter 11 — The Road Home (Revised Section)

-[The cart scene and guards remain as written.
-After the cart departs and Beatrice walks alone, we rejoin at:]

-She walked.

 The lane was narrow, rutted, the trees close on either side.
 The silence after the cart’s noise was almost deafening.
-She could hear her own breathing, the rustle of Goosie in the basket, the crunch of her shoes on the stones.
+She could hear her own breathing, the rustle of Goosie in the basket, the crunch of her shoes on the stones, the thoughts in her head all too insistant.

 *The king’s vow.
 The next maid through the doors.
 A goose.
 A Saxon girl.
 Plain clothes.*